310 Angus, BWF, Red Angus, & RWF Cows... S. Central ND

 Buy these cattle and receive...

-Tagged for there age and give a Dectomax injectable and poured with clean up.
+Cows were ultrasounded March 9th and were given a Dectomax injectable and poured with clean up.

 NO SOLICITATIONS...
 Contact welcomed from Prospective Buyers Only.